 I’d seen that reality so many times in my life but never connected the dots.

 So in an attempt to help you live your 20s, 30s, and 40s well, here are 25 random pieces of advice I hope can help.

 You have issues.
 Everyone does.

-2. Invest in coaches and counsellors who make you better
+2. Invest in coaches and counselors who make you better

-If you need counselling to deal with issues, it’s an investment.
+If you need counseling to deal with issues, it’s an investment.
 Ditto with coaches who can bring out the best in you.